PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param DNSName name: The suffix to remove from the set.
     :param string name: The suffix to remove from the set.
     :param table name: The suffixes to remove from the set.
 Elements of the table should be of the same type, either DNSName or string.

-  .. method:: SuffixMatchNode:check(name) -> bool

-    Return true if the given name is a sub-domain of one of those in the set, and false otherwise.

-    :param DNSName name: The name to test against the set.

 Outgoing TLS tickets cache management
 -------------------------------------